Logo

 Architectural guidelines or standards.

-If a provision in your CC&Rs conflicts with state law (such as California's laws on solar installations or ADUs), the state law generally prevails regardless of what the CC&Rs say.
+If a provision in CC&Rs conflicts with state law (for example, certain California protections relating to water-efficient landscaping, solar energy systems, or ADUs), state law generally controls to the extent of the conflict.

 Case Study: CC&Rs as a Tool for Homeowners

-The CC&Rs actually contained a provision requiring the HOA to follow state law.
+Whether the CC&Rs require the HOA to comply with state law.

 The Power of Knowledge

-The most significant advantage in any HOA dispute is thorough knowledge of the governing documents.
-We've seen countless cases where homeowners initially believed they had no recourse, only to discover that the CC&Rs or bylaws provided clear protections they weren't aware of.
+A significant advantage in many HOA disputes is having a thorough understanding of the governing documents and applicable California statutes.
+Homeowners sometimes assume they have no recourse, only to discover that the CC&Rs, bylaws, or state law provide procedures or protections they were not aware of.

 Many homeowners view these documents solely as restrictions—what they can't do.
-However, they're equally important as a source of homeowner rights and HOA obligations.
-Understanding both sides of this equation transforms your perspective and potentially your outcome in any HOA dispute.
+However, they can also be a source of homeowner rights, HOA obligations, and required processes.

 How to Obtain and Review Your HOA's Governing Documents

-If you don't already have copies of your HOA's governing documents, here's how to get them:
+If you don't already have copies of your HOA's governing documents, here are common ways to obtain them:

-Request them from your HOA board or management company: By law, HOAs must provide these documents to homeowners upon request (though they may charge a reasonable fee for copies).
+Request them from your HOA board or management company: Under California law, homeowners generally have rights to inspect and obtain copies of many association records, and associations may charge a reasonable fee for copying and related costs.

 Check the county recorder's office: CC&Rs are recorded documents and should be available through your county recorder.